-Block 61, Building 2 requires an additional eleven (11) feet and seven (7) inches in building width only to serve a first floor connection to Building 1 in order to increase usable retail space, some of which was lost with the added breezeway.
-Block 61, Building 8 provides many of the necessary functional aspects of the Swinton Commons Project, which necessitates an additional ninety-six (96) feet and four (4) inches in building width along S.W.
-First Avenue and forty-three (43) feet along S.W.
+Block 61, Building 8 provides many of the necessary functional aspects of the Midtown Delray Project, which necessitates an additional seventy-six (76) feet in building width along S.W.
+First Avenue and forty (40) feet along S.W.
 First Street.
 Twelve (12) residential inn units comprise Building 8.
-It also houses a receiving, loading, and solid waste area that has direct access to SW 1st Avenue and whose street frontage consumes fifty (50) feet and three (3) inches.
+It also houses a receiving, loading, and air conditioned and acoustically isolated solid waste area that has direct access to SW 1st Avenue and whose street frontage consumes fifty (50) feet and three (3) inches.
 A recycling area consumes an additional twenty-one (21) feet and one (1) inch of street frontage.
-Similarly, the FPL electric lines that run through the center of the property will be reworked to underground facilities, which requires an electrical vault that is shown within Building 8 on Sheet A1.02 of the site plan.
-Block 61, Building 9 requires an additional ninety-three (93) feet and eleven and a half (11.5) inches in building width in order to provide first floor retail and an additional twelve (12) residential inn units.
-Block 70, Building 6/7 requires an additional forty-four (44) feet and four (4) inches in building width along SE First Street and twenty-one (21) feet and seven (7) inches along South Swinton Avenue in order to accommodate fourteen (14) residential inn units and to integrate the building with the Sundy House.
+These project logistics have resulted in a façade that is broken up to reduce the continuous length and relieve the visual length the actual dimension suggests.
+Similarly, the overhead FPL electric lines that run through the center of the property will be reworked to underground facilities, which requires an electrical vault that is shown within Building 8 on Sheet A1.02 of the site plan.